harperj/ml-agents/docs/Learning-Environment-Create-New.md

 The Brain object encapsulates the decision making process.
 An Agent sends its observations to its Brain and expects a decision in return.
-The type of the Brain (Learning, Heuristic or player) determines how the Brain makes decisions.
+The type of the Brain (Learning, Heuristic or Player) determines how the Brain makes decisions.
 To create the Brain:

 1. Go to `Assets -> Create -> ML-Agents` and select the type of Brain you want to